February

 - Gail Barison, The Winter Solstice of my Soul

-Only in winter…can you have longer, quite stretches when you can
+"There is a privacy about winter which no other season gives you … Only in winter…can you have longer, quiet stretches when you can savor belonging to yourself."

 - Ruth Stout, How to Have a Green Thumb without an Aching Back